Extract from Philip Loots and Donald Charrett, The Application of Contracts in Infrastructure Projects (to be published)

-Expert determination is a method of dispute resolution in which an independent impartial Expert is engaged by the disputing parties to determine those disputed questions of fact and/or law in the reference defined by the parties.
+Expert determination is a method of ADR in which an independent impartial Expert is engaged by the disputing parties to determine those disputed questions of fact and/or law in the reference defined by the parties.
 The Expert makes a determination on an assessment of party submissions and relevant evidence provided to him/her.
 An expert determination usually does not require that the parties be afforded procedural fairness.
-Accordingly a hearing at which witnesses give evidence and are available to be cross-examined may not be implemented.
+Accordingly, a hearing at which witnesses give evidence and are available to be cross-examined is not usually implemented.

 Advantages and disadvantages

 The advantages of expert determination stem from the independence and skills of the Expert.
-A non-binding determination provides the parties with a “reality check” on their case and may dissuade them from proceeding to expensive litigation or arbitration.
+A non-binding determination provides the parties with a “reality check” on their case and may dissuade them from proceeding to expensive litigation or arbitration, as well as providing a reasoned basis from which to negotiate a settlement.
 A binding determination resolves the defined issues in contention by means of an assessment of the relevant facts/law by an independent third-party neutral.
-The Expert can rely on her/his personal expertise on the issues in dispute (which can be an important factor in selection of the Expert), and is not confined to the evidence submitted by the parties.
+The Expert can rely on her/his personal expertise on the issues in dispute (which can be an important factor in selection of the Expert) and is not confined to the evidence submitted by the parties.
 The time and cost of an expert determination are usually substantially less than for the more formal procedures of arbitration or litigation.

 Expert determination is particularly suitable in disputes in which: